Overview

 - STCL can offset both STCG and LTCG.

-- Unabsorbed losses carry forward for 8 assessment years (file ITR on time to preserve this right).
+- Unabsorbed losses carry forward for 8 assessment years; file your ITR on time to keep this right.

 Grandfathering for Pre-January 2018 Equity

 Equity held before 31 January 2018 benefits from grandfathering.
-The effective purchase price for LTCG purposes is the higher of:
+The effective purchase price for LTCG purposes becomes the higher of:

 - Actual purchase price